urbanlab/griotte/docs/en/messages.rst

         }
     }

-On the other hand, if the request was receved for `store.command.get.foo.bar`, it will send back a `store.event.foo.bar` message like :
+On the other hand, if the request was receved for `storage.command.get.foo.bar`, it will send back a `storage.event.foo.bar` message like :

 .. code-block:: json

     {
-        "channel": "store.event.foo.bar",
+        "channel": "storage.event.foo.bar",
         "timestamp": <timestamp>,
         "data": "baz"
     }